-Biographies of the Directors and the length of their tenure are included in the section on the Board of Directors in the 2018 Annual Report.
+Biographies of the Directors are included in the section on the Board of Directors in the 2024 Annual Report.

-The Board considers that it should include significant representation by Directors who are capable and willing to make decisions which are in the best interests of members, free from interests and influences which conflict with that duty, and are also independent of management.
+The Board considers that it should include significant representation by Directors who are capable and willing to make decisions which are in the best interests of members, free from interests and influences which conflict with that duty and are also independent of management.